azrang/Switch-Mode-Power-Supply/Testing Materials/SMPS Testing Results.md

 			- ***MAKE SURE THE DUTY CYCLE IS BELOW 50% ALWAYS!!!***
 		- Verify one last time that `PRI_GND`, `A_GND`, and `B_GND` are all isolated from each other (using an ohmmeter).
 		- Check capacitor voltage is 0V after the rocker switch is OFF after the ***universal wait time***.
-5. Determine the duty cycle needed for 10V, 12V, 20V at `FLY_OUT_B`.
+5. Determine the duty cycle needed for 10V, 12V, 20V at `FLY_OUT_B`.1
 	- Edit and run the Channel_B_Transform1.cpp file.
 		- Based on the previous step, determine at what duty cycle 10V, 12V, and 20V occurs at.
 Record these values as *minimum duty cycle*, *LV duty cycle*, & *maximum duty cycle*.
 		- Make sure these duty cycles are very close to the duty cycles found in Channel A, if not the same.